benji300/joplin-persistent-layout/README.md

 | `layout:viewer`   | Markdown: Rendered view    |
 | `layout:richtext` | Rich text (WYSIWYG) editor |

-This can be done by manually adding them to the notes or via the [command](#commands).
+This can be done by manually adding them to the notes.

 - **The setting `View > Layout button sequence` must be set according to the tags used.**
   - That means, if the tag `layout:viewer` is set in at least one note, the setting must also contain `Viewer`.